Stimulus hopes drive markets close to pre-Covid highs

 Europe

 Carmakers surged 4.4 per cent in Europe after data showed China’s auto sales climbed 16.4 per cent in July, the fourth straight month of gains as the world’s biggest vehicle market comes off lows hit during the coronavirus lockdown.
-Other hard-hit sectors like travel & leisure, oil & gas and banks jumped between 3.7 per cent and 4.5 per cent.
+Other hard-hit sectors such as travel and leisure, oil and gas and banks jumped between 3.7 per cent and 4.5 per cent.

 German online fashion retailer Zalando rose 1.9 per cent after reporting a more than doubling of sales on its site.